compreno-semantics/.github/profile/README.md

 - First, we open the [shortened version of the hierarchy](https://github.com/compreno-semantics/semantic-hierarchy), where one can see only the hyperonym SCs.

 The hierarchy is presented in the form a .csv table which contains the information needed to visually re-create the Semantic Hierarchy as a tree for exploration.
-There is also a [link](https://drive.google.com/file/d/13StDOV0t6MR7R9lAMBCUhrGT9d8yj9Ga/view?usp=drive_link) provided with the GUI program for browsing the hierarchy (Windows only).
+We also provide a [link](https://drive.google.com/file/d/13StDOV0t6MR7R9lAMBCUhrGT9d8yj9Ga/view?usp=drive_link) to the GUI program for browsing the hierarchy (Windows only).

 - Second, we open the [simplified version of the semantic slot list](https://github.com/compreno-semantics/semantic-slots) with examples in English and Russian.